 Different types of diving in Nusa Penida and Bali

 Nusa Penida Island offers a range of scuba diving experiences suitable for all levels of expertise.
 From drift diving in strong currents to deep diving in search of the majestic Mola Mola, divers of all backgrounds have fallen in love with Nusa Penida’s offerings.
-For those who enjoy wreck diving, the USS Liberty at Tulamben near Amed in Bali is an unmissable destination.

-Drift dive in Nusa Penida
+Drift diving in Nusa Penida

 Nusa Penida is renowned for its currents, some of which are stable and moderate, such as those found on the north coast of the island, which enable stunning drift dives along the reef.
 To enjoy the show, maintain proper buoyancy and let the current carry you along.

 However, the currents can become more violent in the channel between Nusa Penida and Nusa Ceningan during the middle of the rising or falling tide.
 These currents bring an abundance of marine life and can make for a breathtaking dive.
 But you must exercise caution and heed the guidance of your guide.
+You may also want to check the Nusa Penida tide times.

 One of the highlights of diving in Nusa Penida is the opportunity to go on a deep dive to see the Mola Mola, or oceanic sunfish.